 - No student or staff vehicles may be left on campus during breaks without permission from the Office of Safety and Security.
 Once permission has been granted, any vehicles left on campus during holiday, weekends or breaks must be parked in a student designated spot in the South Lot.
 Any vehicle left in any other lot on campus is subject to towing at the owner's expense.

 - Operating a motor vehicle on any campus land other than designated paved roadways and lots will result in the issuance of a violation for reckless operation of a motor vehicle.

-- The roadway that runs in front of the Dana Center and Davison Hall is a designated fire lane/pedestrian walkway.
-This roadway is a no parking zone at all times.
+- The walkway that runs in front of the Dana Center and Davison Hall is a designated fire lane/pedestrian walkway.
+This area is a no parking zone at all times.
 This regulation will be strictly enforced.

-- It is unlawful for any student, faculty, staff or guest to ride in the back of an open truck.
+- It is a violation of New Hampshire Motor Vehicle Law and the Campus Parking Regulations for any student, faculty, staff or guest to ride in the back of an open truck.